scolladon/sfdx-git-delta/CONTRIBUTING.md

 ### Commit linting

-[Commitlint](https://github.com/conventional-changelog/commitlint) is used to ensure commit respect our commit convention.
+[Commitlint](https://github.com/conventional-changelog/commitlint) is used to ensure commits respect our commit convention.
 We follow the [angular](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular) commit convention.
-Commit convention are enforced at pre-commit git hook using husky and at the pull request for each commit
+Commit convention is enforced at pre-commit git hook using husky and at the pull request for each commit.

 You can use an interactive command line to help you create supported commit message